vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 * vCenter Server 6.0, managing one or more standalone ESXi 6.0 hosts.
 * vCenter Server 6.0, managing a cluster of ESXi 6.0 hosts, with DRS enabled.

+Caveats and limitations:

+- Deploying vSphere Integrated Containers Engine to vSphere 5.5 environments works but is unsupported.
+- Deploying vSphere Integrated Containers Engine to a nested ESXi host, namely ESXi running in a virtual machine, is not supported in production environments.
+Deploying vSphere Integrated Containers Engine to a nested ESXi host is acceptable for testing purposes only.
-Deploying vSphere Integrated Containers Engine to a vCenter Server instance that is running in Enhanced Linked Mode is fully supported.
+- Deploying vSphere Integrated Containers Engine to a vCenter Server instance that is running in Enhanced Linked Mode is fully supported.

 ## ESXi Host Requirements ##